Professor i biokemi vid Institutionen för kemi - BMC, Biokemi; Ivarsson grupp

-Ylva Ivarsson is an associate professor (docent) with research team funded by the Swedish Research Council.
-The research of the group is interdisciplinary and combines biochemical and biophysical methods with bioinformatics and cell-based assays.
+Ylva Ivarsson is a full professor of Biochemistry with a research team funded by the Swedish Research Council, the Swedish foundation for strategic research, EU Marie Curie ITN and others.
+The research of the group is interdisciplinary and combines biochemical and biophysical methods with bioinformatics and cell-based assays to study motif-based protein-protein interactions.

 Visit the homepage of the group for more information